bufbuild/bsr-kafka-serde-go/README.md

 * `buf.registry.value.schema.message` - The full name of the Protobuf message stored in the record's value (e.g. `payment.v1alpha1.Order`).
 * `buf.registry.value.schema.commit` - The BSR commit ID for the Protobuf message's schema (e.g. `9a877cf260e1488d869a31fce3bea26d`).

-These headers are automatically added to records produced to Bufstream when configured to use [semantic validation][bufstream-semantic-validation].
+These headers are automatically added to records produced to Bufstream when Bufstream is configured to use [semantic validation][bufstream-semantic-validation].
 To use the deserializer with other brokers, it is up to producers to write record headers.

 ## Usage